 THE FLAGS WE WAVE & WON'T WAVE

-BY KHALED A. BEYDOUN
+KHALED A. BEYDOUN

 Recently, I took an afternoon walk between work meetings.
 The stroll down Nona Street, one of the many picturesque thoroughfares in Dearborn, Michigan’s Historic District, sits between the city’s thriving Muslim American communities and its disparate white populations.
 It was a beautiful spring day, where the slight chill of winter was giving way to the warmth of the new season.